nicehash/NiceHashMiner-Archived/README.md

 > This is because the sgminer mining application, which is used for AMD GPU mining, requires a particular amount of free system memory (RAM) to be able to run successfully.
 We suggest you to upgrade your system with more RAM.

-Ethminer is running on all of my AMD GPUs including ones that are unticked from the miner
-> This is a limitation in the ethminer where in order to pick individual GPU, the ethminer would have to be run in multiple instances.
-To disable a certain GPU from mining, please disable the GPU directly from the Device Manager.

-My benchmarking resutls are not accurate
+My benchmarking results are not accurate
 > Any kind of automation can only be done up to a particular level.
 We've spent significant effort to make benchmarking as good as possible, but it can't be made ideal.
 First of all, make sure to run Precise benchmark if Standard benchmark is not giving you satisfactory results.
 If you still see a deviation of actual mining speed from the one, calculated from benchmark, then you should manually enter these observed speed numbers from actual mining into config.json file or set them via the "Settings" button.

 Benchmarks on particular algorithms keep getting terminated on AMD GPUs
 > In some particular combinations of Windows version + AMD Driver version benchmarks on some algorithms keep getting terminated.
-If the particular algorithm that is being terminated is shown on pause on the front page of NiceHash.com (No orders - mining unavailable), then this is normal expected behavior.
+If the particular algorithm that is being terminated is shown on pause on the front page of NiceHash.com (No orders - mining unavailable), then this is normal expected behaviour.
 However, if benchmark is also terminated for active algorithms, then you have to apply workaround solution.
 The solution is to copy all .cl files from the [..\bin\sgminer-5-3-0-general\kernel] folder into [c:\Users\[your_username_here]\appdata\local\temp\] folder and then re-run the benchmark for the algorithms that are terminated during benchmark.

 # <a name="bugs"></a> How to report bugs and issues?